Built around commercial property risk, not commodity roofing.

 Clearline is engaged when roof or exterior envelope conditions require more than a basic contractor opinion.

 The firm helps stakeholders clarify conditions before major scope decisions are made.
 Reports are structured for real-world use by ownership, asset management, property management, lenders, insurers, and capital partners.
-Recommendations connect physical conditions to timing, reserve exposure, operational continuity, and capital prioritization.
+Recommendations connect physical conditions to timing, reserve exposure, operational continuity, budget planning, and capital prioritization.

-When work is warranted, Clearline converts findings into clearly defined repair, restoration, replacement, or stewardship pathways with disciplined scope control and documentation.
+When work is warranted, Clearline converts findings into clearly defined repair, stabilization, restoration, replacement, or stewardship pathways with disciplined scope control and documentation.

 Condition clarity before scope